-Perhaps one could know that (1) is true by witnessing a miraculous event.
+Perhaps (though we will find reason to question this later) one could know that a miracle occurred by witnessing a miraculous event.
 But let's assume for now that none of us have ever actually witnessed a miracle.
-Then it seems that our only evidence for (1) is the testimony of people that do claim to have actually witnessed a miracle.
-So, it seems that to see whether we have good reason for believing (1), we have to figure out when we are justified in believing something on the basis of testimony.
+Then it seems that our only evidence for miracles is the testimony of people that do claim to have actually witnessed a miracle.
+So, it seems that to see whether we have good reason for believing in miracles, we have to first figure out when we are justified in believing something on the basis of testimony.